ARC-MARKET/lycheejs/README.md

+## Maintain lychee.js Engine (Developer Machine)

+There are multiple maintenance scripts in the `./bin/maintenance` folder that will ensure an almost-automated process for our human and bot maintainers:

+- `do-release.sh` automates a lychee.js quaterly release.
+- `do-uninstall.sh` removes a lychee.js installation from the system.
+- `do-update.sh` updates a lychee.js installation.

 ## Guides

-These are the guides that should help you to get started as easy as possible.
+These guides help developers to get started as easy as possible.

-Please let us know if we can improve anything in these documents [by opening an Issue directly on GitHub](https://github.com/Artificial-Engineering/lycheejs/issues/new).
+Please let us know if we can improve anything in these documents by opening up an [Issue directly on GitHub](https://github.com/Artificial-Engineering/lycheejs/issues/new).

 - [Contribution Guide](./guides/CONTRIBUTION.md)
 - [Codestyle Guide](./guides/CODESTYLE.md)
 - [ECMAScript Guide](./guides/ECMASCRIPT.md)
 - [Release Guide](./guides/RELEASE.md)

+We also have some tutorials available at [lychee.js.org/#!tutorials](https://lychee.js.org/#!tutorials).

 ## License